 The Centre for Reformation and Early Modern Studies (CREMS) is a centre of excellence at the University of Birmingham for interdisciplinary research into the history of the Reformation and early modern Britain and Europe.

 Since the creation of the Centre in 2004 CREMS has hosted prestigious conferences, and has developed a thriving seminar culture that reflects the diverse research interests of staff and students across the University.
-The Centre has exceptional resources for students and academics interested in the early modern period, including EEBO and all four parts of State Papers Online.
+The Centre has exceptional resources for students and academics interested in the early modern period, including EEBO, all four parts of State Papers Online and the Cecil Papers.
 The University boasts fine facilities for archival and library research.
 The Barber Institute of Fine Arts hosts one of Britain’s finest collections of Renaissance art.
 CREMS also has close links with the Shakespeare Institute at Stratford-upon-Avon.

 All artworks © 2011 The Barber Institute of Fine Arts, The University of Birmingham